 - 2 pair of shorts, 1 short, 1 long

 - 3 vests/t-shirts

-- 2 dresses, if you’re not into dresses fantastic, you’ve got less to carry, or bring more shorts.
-I have a lovely long lightweight dress which I’ve sewn buttons and loops into so I can transform it into a short dress in a matter of seconds
+- · 2 dresses, if you’re not into dresses fantastic, you’ve got less to carry, or room to bring more shorts.
+I have a lovely long lightweight dress that I’ve sewn buttons and loops into so I can transform it into a short dress in a matter of seconds

 - 1 beach cover up, mine doubles as a nightie

 - 1 scarf, even the thinnest one is useful to cover heads and shoulders when visiting religious sites and also as a blanket on buses, trains and planes

 - 1 sarong, which can double as a beach towel if needed and for men and women can be wrapped around as a longyi in religious sites where knees need to be covered